 Every contract is different, though.
 This means you’ll probably need to edit certain sections of the contract and change the wording to ensure it’s both fit for purpose and watertight.

 This is a repetitive and time-consuming process, particularly if your business manages contracts at scale.
 That’s why businesses are beginning to adopt contract authoring tools instead, as the generating contracts using a tool like Juro is far less manual than writing them from scratch.
 But we’ll get into that a bit later.

 Another important stage of contract authoring is to fill in the gaps.
 One of the biggest pain points of a manual authoring workflow is that certain fields within a contract need to be filled in for the requirements of a contract to be met, and for the contract to be personalized.

 Typically, this means entering contract values, like the party names, addresses and contact details.
-It will also involve ensuring that the contract provides details about the specific pricing and payment methods involved.
-Contract deadlines like effective date, the contract duration and the renewal dates will also need to be added.
+It will also involve ensuring that the contract provides details about the pricing, payment methods, and effective dates, for example.

 4. Review and revise

 Once you’ve written the contents of the contract, you’ll need to review and revise it to ensure you’re happy with the first draft.
 This is the final stage of contract authoring, and it’s the phase that happens before the contract draft is shared internally for a more indepth contract review.

 Most contract authoring processes look like the one described above, and most contract authoring processes present the same challenges as a result.
 These include: